raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

 ### invertible functions

 Amongst other things, invertible functions are a handy way to map sets to each other and show that they have the same cardinality.
-Take the set of even numbers, and the set of natural numbers: The existance of the function `evenToNatural` and the knowledge that it is invertible proves the two sets have the same cardinality.
+Take the set of even numbers, and the set of natural numbers: The existence of the function `evenToNatural` and the knowledge that it is invertible proves the two sets have the same cardinality.
 For any even number, there is one and only one natural number, and for every natural number, there is one and only one even number.
 Our functions tell us which ones they are.

 In
 ### mapping natural numbers to irreducible fractions